diggooddodg/Income-predictor/README.md

 ## Jupyter notebook contents
 All steps completed for this project may be found in the Jupyter Notebook including:
---Data exploration.
+1. Data exploration.
---Data preparation.
+2. Data preparation.
---Algorithm evaluation and selection.
+3. Algorithm evaluation and selection.
---Model tuning.
+4. Model tuning.
---Feature selection.
+5. Feature selection.